Ptyas korros (Indo-Chinese Rat Snake)

 Active Time?
 Diurnal – active during daylight hours.

 Defensive Behavior: Will flee very quickly if given the chance.
 If agitated, rat snakes bite quickly.
+Some of them will calm down enough that they can be free-handled without repetitive bites.

 Venom Toxicity: No venom that is harmful to humans.